momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 Our stance on whether to port an existing maps is **opt-out**, i.e. we assume it's okay to port a map unless a mapper explicitly tells us they don't want it ported.
-Momentum gamemodes are simply too old with too many inactive mappers for us to get permission in every case, so we've put a great deal of effort into getting porting as unobtrusive as possible.
+Momentum gamemodes are simply too old with too many inactive mappers for us to get permission in every case, so we've put a great deal of effort into making porting as streamlined as possible.
 In the majority of cases, porting to Momentum involves far fewer changes than other games (CS:S → CS:GO, CS:S → TF2 etc...).
 That being said,